 Data on global crude oil streams and their upstream GHG emissions are difficult to obtain, and are a topic of significant current research.
-Here we use results from the NETL report, "Development of Baseline Data and Analysis of Life Cycle Greenhouse Gas Emissions of Petroleum-Based Fuels" [34], which estimates emissions from a variety of global crude oils.
+Here we use results from the NETL report, "Development of Baseline Data and Analysis of Life Cycle Greenhouse Gas Emissions of Petroleum-Based Fuels" [37], which estimates emissions from a variety of global crude oils.
 The NETL report uses country-level oil production data from PE International (GaBi database) derive GHG emissions from oil production by source of imported crude oil to the US.
 Since many of these crudes are also imported to the EU, these data can be used here.

-Data are extracted from Figure 2.5 of the NETL report [34] and converted to MJ of crude oil equivalent using a standard conversion factor of 6.1 GJ/bbl of crude oil.
-We then apply country- or region-specific upstream emissions factors given 10-year weighted average crude imports to the EU.
+Data are extracted from Figure 2.5 of the NETL report [37] and converted to MJ of crude oil equivalent using a density-based conversion factor.11 We then apply country- or region-specific upstream emissions factors given 10-year weighted average crude imports to the EU.
 Where specific country values are not available from NETL, average values are used (see footnotes to Table 7).